Sep 1, 2022

 AMY GILBERT: Dr. Amy Gilbert.
 I'm a research biologist at the National Wildlife Research Center here in Fort Collins.

 TIM: So this gets to your question, Robert.
-A couple years ago, Amy actually went to study rabies in Peru.
-With this guy.
+A couple years ago, Amy actually went to study rabies in Peru with this guy.

 TIM: Just so happens Sergio is also from Peru.